Course Duration: 3 Days

 Location: Swansea – or can travel anywhere in UK (subject to travel costs)

+The ProTrainings First Aid at Work Level 3 qualification (FAW) is ideal for most businesses whose risk assessment has identified that they require a fully trained first aider for their workplace.
 All courses are delivered, evaluated and quality assured to meet the new guidelines set out by the HSE in October 2013 and meet the requirements of the First Aid at Work (First Aid) regulations 1981 and subsequent 2016 changes.

 All our first aid courses fully meet the UK and European Resuscitation Council Guidelines 2015 as per the HSE requirements.